About the course

 You will be invited to interview at your selected school wherever possible or one of our other schools within the Blackfriars Teaching School Alliance.
-There will be a written task, trial QTS tests may be given (dependent upon whether you have already passed them or not), a micro-teach (you will be provided with information before your interview so that you can fully prepare for this) and a formal interview.
+There will be a formal interview, a micro-teach (you will be provided with information before your interview so that you can fully prepare for this) and you may be asked to complete a Literacy and Maths test.
 Perhaps the most important part of this interview is your interaction with a group of pupils (either in a classroom or group setting).

 We always ask for their opinions on your involvement; their voice matters to us!

 How school placements work